pongasoft/emscripten-glfw/docs/Usage.md

 | `glfwUnmakeCanvasResizable(any)`                                  | To revert `Module.glfwGetCanvasSelector`                                                                                                              |

 In addition, this implementation will check if the function `Module.glfwOnWindowCreated(glfwWindow, selector)` is defined in which case it will be called once the window is created.
-This allows to write code like this:
+This allows writing code like this:

 ```javascript
 Module = {